 Caledonia is a very small village located in the state of New York.
-With a population of 2,145 people and just one neighborhood, Caledonia is the 543rd largest community in New York.
-Caledonia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 2,078 people and just one neighborhood, Caledonia is the 583rd largest community in New York.
+Caledonia has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages, Caledonia isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Caledonia are a mix of both white- and blue-collar jobs.
-Overall, Caledonia is a village of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Caledonia who work in office and administrative support (17.02%), teaching (8.84%) and food service (8.51%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Caledonia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Caledonia is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Caledonia who work in office and administrative support (12.29%), teaching (11.86%), and management occupations (6.89%).

 Being a small village, Caledonia does not have a public transit system used by locals to get to and from work.

 The overall education level of Caledonia is somewhat higher than in the average US city of 21.84%: 26.47% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Caledonia in 2018 was $35,532, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,128 for a family of four.
 However, Caledonia contains both very wealthy and poor people as well.

 The people who call Caledonia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Caledonia residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Caledonia include German, Irish, English, Italian, and Dutch.

 The most common language spoken in Caledonia is English.
 Other important languages spoken here include Italian and Spanish.